6.11 What happens when we have both absorption and emission in the infrared?

 This equation is called Schwarzschild’s Equation.
 Please watch the video below (2:29).

-At every infrared wavelength, the change in the irradiance is due to the absorption of irradiance coming from some source and the emission of irradiance by the absorbing gas itself.
-If the distant source, F, produces a spectra irradiance greater than the Planck distribution function spectral irradiance from the gas, then the change in F will decrease mainly according to the Beer-Lambert Law.
-However, if the source, F, is weak, then the irradiance that gets to us will be due mostly to the gas itself.
+At every infrared wavelength, the change in the irradiance is due to the absorption of irradiance coming from some source, F, and the emission of irradiance by the absorbing gas itself.
+If the source is relatively strong (i.e., it produces a spectral irradiance greater than the Planck distribution function spectral irradiance from the gas), then the change in F will decrease mainly according to the Beer–Lambert Law.
+However, if the source is relatively weak, then the irradiance that gets to us will be due mostly to the gas itself.

 Let’s look at this problem another way.
 Suppose we have an infrared sensor and are pointing it at the Sun.
 The Sun radiates some energy in the infrared, but at some wavelengths the water vapor and carbon dioxide are also radiating and the sensor may be picking up their irradiance.
 So what is the infrared sensor seeing?